mcatalano1/MSDS/README.md

 This repository is for MSDS homework.

-Recent College Data comes from fivethirtyeight
+Recent College Grad Data comes from fivethirtyeight